 - Incorporate your prospective client’s logo on each slide.

 - Go the extra mile and adapt your sales deck’s template to reflect your prospective client’s brand colors.

 Sales Deck Templates

 You do not need to create your sales deck from nothing anymore.
 That process is ancient and should be deemed extinct!
-Gone are the days where sales decks are encoded one by one into a presentation slide or that an intermediate artist is needed to put together the graphics.
+Gone are the days when sales decks are encoded one by one into a presentation slide or an intermediate artist is needed to put together the graphics.

 Countless websites have popped up, offering pre-made sales deck templates that can be easily customized with a click or two.
 An easy favorite is the cloud-based design app Venngage.
 With over 500 templates from over 30 different categories, you can cross off worrying about your deck design’s “wow” factor off the list.

-You can incorporate the other visual components right on your template — from vectors, charts or graphs, images, to name a few.
-And the best part is, it’s free to sign up and, so are selected templates!
+You can incorporate the other visual components right on your template — from vectors, charts or graphs, and images, to name a few.
+And the best part is, it’s free to sign up, and, so are selected templates!
 Learn more or be directed to Venngage’s website by clicking here.

 - If you have text or number-heavy documents, send them ahead of time via email.
 This way, your audience has ample time to review and take note of points they might want you to elaborate on during the pitch.
 Doing this also saves time during the actual day of the meeting.

 Take note, your sales deck itself should not be text-heavy, but if you do have other documents that can supplement your pitch, send it a day or two ahead of time.